drseg/swift-fsm/README.md

     try fsm.buildTable(initialState: .locked) {
         define(.locked) {
             when(.coin(.any)) | then(.verifyingPayment) | verifyPayment
+            // here we use .any to match any value
         }
     }

     try fsm.handleEvent(.coin(50))
-}
+    // here we pass a specific value that will be matched by .any }

 func verifyPayment(_ event: Event) {